Skip to main content

 Single Market History (Chart Data)

 For building a line movement chart, fetch history for a specific market.
-This returns a time series ideal for plotting.
+This returns a chart-optimized response with series grouped by sportsbook (keyed by affiliate ID), where each data point uses shorthand fields: t (timestamp), p (price as a string), and c (closed_at).

 # Spread history (market_id=2) for a specific event